Hebrew Bible: Number of books

 The Hebrew Bible is generally considered to consist of 24 books, but this number is somewhat arbitrary, as (for example) it regards 12 separate books of minor prophets as a single book.
 The traditional rabbinic count of 24 books appears in the Talmud and numerous works of midrash.
 In several early nonrabbinic sources, the number of books given is 22.
 This number corresponds to the letters of the Hebrew alphabet; according to Athanasius of Alexandria there were 27 books, corresponding to the alphabet with final letter forms (sofiot).

 The count of 24 was said to be equal to the number of priestly divisions.
 According to a modern source, the number of books may be related to the division of the Iliad and Odyssey into 24 books, corresponding to the letters of the Greek alphabet.
 Both the Bible and Homer formed "foundational literature" of their respective cultures, studied by children and considered distillations of the society's values.
 The division of the Bible into 22 books may be a conversion of the Greek system to the Hebrew alphabet, while the division into 24 may be an adoption of the "perfect" number 24 as befitting the Bible's stature in Jewish eyes.

 Nach

-Nach, also anglicized Nakh, refers to the Nevi'im and Ketuvim portions of Tanakh.
-Nach is often referred to as its own subject, separate from Torah.
+Nach (/he/; נ״ך; also anglicized Nakh) refers to the Nevi'im and Ketuvim divisions of the Tanakh.
+Nach is often referred to as its own subject (i.e., separate from the Torah).

-It is a major subject in the curriculum of Orthodox high schools for girls and in the seminaries which they subsequently attend, and is often taught by different teachers than those who teach Chumash.
-The curriculum of Orthodox high schools for boys includes only some portions of Nach, such as the book of Joshua, the book of Judges, and the Five Megillot.
+Nach is a major subject in the curriculum of Orthodox Jewish day schools for girls and in the seminaries they subsequently attend, and it is often taught by different teachers than those who teach on Chumash (/he/; חֻמָּשׁ).
+The curriculum of Orthodox high schools for boys includes only some portions of Nach, such as the book of Joshua, the book of Judges, and the Five Megillot (/he/; חֲמֵשׁ מְגִלּוֹת).

-See Yeshiva § Torah and Bible study.